mediaelement/mediaelement/README.md

 * improved touch controls
 * fixed bug when long videos end: (try/catch)
 * fixed issue with alwaysShowControls
+* removed a console.log in fullscreen that broke IE

 *2.3.2 (2011/11/12) 49.6kb*